 Secret stashes create big risks.

-What’s waiting for you when you get home?
+What’s waiting if you are going home after rehab?
 Are you being honest about what’s hiding around your house?
 Remember, in early recovery—or after a relapse—your brain is still healing.
 Being exposed to alcohol and other drugs may trigger the still vulnerable, early-recovery brain before your “smart brain” has had a chance to become stronger.
 Do any of these following problems apply?

 Are there supplies of alcohol and other drugs (AOD)—like a stash that you haven’t gotten rid of—in your home?